 In contemporary Myanmar, Buddhist-Bamar supremacy and nationalist ideology has developed into a fear of 'foreign' control of the country that helps sustain notions of superiority.
 The leading monk of the Ma Ba Tha, a close military-affiliate, has proclaimed that Muslims (which comprise less than five per cent of the population) will rule Myanmar and the world in the 21st century.
 This, which reflects the presence of Indicator 4.5, is the culmination of hate speech that has positioned Muslims - especially Rohingya Muslims - as 'immoral guests' that do not respect Buddhism or its moral precepts, framing them as existential threats to the foundation of Bamar-Buddhist identity.
-During the height of Rohingya invasion.
-As highlighted by the UN FFM on the Economic Interests of the Myanmar Military, on 1 September 2017, just one week after the clearance operations began, Senior General Min Aung Hlaing justified the crackdown in terms of security, using'...a false narrative that treated all Rohingya as murderous invaders, stating that "absolutely, our country has no Rohingya race".
+During the height of Rohingya crisis, for example, propaganda circulated about the presence of Rohingya agents and a Rohingya invasion.
+As highlighted by the UN FFM on the Economic Interests of the Myanmar Military, on 1 September 2017, just one week after the clearance operations began, Senior General Min Aung Hlaing justified the crackdown in terms of security, using '...a false narrative that treated all Rohingya as murderous invaders, stating that "absolutely, our country has no Rohingya race" 1339.
 Rohingya-specific targeting is no new phenomena in Myanmar but has become endemic since 2012 with the easing of freedom of expression restrictions.
 This has provided anti-Muslim groups a bigger platform and access to the public, making it easier to spread hate.
-The institutionalization of Buddhist-Bamar privileging - which manifests in discriminatory instruments against minorities - is seen in the identification of Rohingya by the Myanmar Government and Rakhine administration as a threat to their demographic map.
+The institutionalization of Buddhist-Bamar privileging - which manifests in discriminatory instruments against minorities - is seen in the identification of Rohingya by the Myanmar Government and Rakhine administration as a threat to their demographic map140.